phalcon/documentation/docs/db-models.md

 ### Parameters

+!!! warning "NOTE"

-> **NOTE**: It is highly recommended to use the array syntax with `conditions` and `bind` to shield yourself from SQL injections, especially when the criteria comes from user input.
+    It is highly recommended to use the array syntax with `conditions` and `bind` to shield yourself from SQL injections, especially when the criteria comes from user input.
 For more information check the [Binding Parameters](#binding-parameters)` section.
-{: .alert .alert-warning }

 Both `find()` and `findFirst()` methods accept an associative array specifying the search criteria.